MRN-Code/nodeapi/README.md

   1. Change `bind_address` to `0.0.0.0`
   1. Change `enable_cors` to `true`
   1. Uncomment `[cors]` -> `origins = *`
-1. If on a localcoin, add port forwarding for port 5984 to _/coins/localcoin/Vagrantfile_, **and reload the vagrant VM**
-1. (optional) If you wish to connect to your couchdb via https, edit the nginx config, and then `sudo service nginx reload`:
+1. (No longer optional) If on a localcoin, edit the nginx config, and then `sudo service nginx reload`:
   1. Open _/etc/nginx/sites-enabled/default_
   1. Add the following below the `api location` block:
   ```